Opossum Brook

-Opossum Brook is a tributary of South Brook in Luzerne County and Wyoming County, in Pennsylvania, in the United States.
+Opossum Brook is a tributary of South Brook in Luzerne County and Wyoming County, in Pennsylvania, United States.
 It is approximately 4.0 mi long and flows through Ross Township in Luzerne County and Forkston Township in Wyoming County.
 The watershed of the stream has an area of 5.13 sqmi.
 The stream is classified as a High-Quality Coldwater Fishery and has wild trout.
 The stream has a number of wetlands in its watershed and in some areas is good for birdwatching.

 Course

 Opossum Brook begins in an unnamed pond in Ross Township, Luzerne County.
 It flows north for a few tenths of a mile before turning northwest, entering Forkston Township, Wyoming County, passing through another unnamed pond, and entering a large wetland.
 Here the stream receives an unnamed tributary from the left and turns northeast for several tenths of a mile before receiving another unnamed tributary from the left and one from the right.
 It then leaves the wetland and turns north, entering a valley.
 After more than a mile, the stream turns north-northwest for a few tenths of a mile, passing through another wetland before turning northeast.
 After several tenths of a mile, it receives another unnamed tributary from the right and turns north for a few tenths of a mile.
 The stream then turns northeast for several tenths of a mile before reaching its confluence with South Brook.

 Opossum Brook joins South Brook 0.18 mi upstream of its mouth.